emqx/emqx-docs/en_US/deploy/upgrade-from-v4-to-v51.md

 The `allow_anonymous` configuration is now deleted.
 All clients are allowed to connect by default.
 If **add and enable** any authenticator, EMQX will try to authenticate the clients.

-When a client matches the authentication data in all authenticators, the connection is rejected.
+After traversing the configured authentication chain, if none of the authenticator in the chain can decide that this client is allowed to connect, then the connection is rejected.

 The `bypass_auth_plugins` configuration is also deleted.
 When one wants to allow all clients to connect without authentication, they may set `listeners.{type}.{name}.enable_authn = false`.